PseudoDevs/IamGhost/bmd2.md

-Last updated: 2024-04-07 05:07:52
+Last updated: 2024-04-07 05:08:25
-Random Quote: If ever a man deserved to die screaming, it was Gregor Clegane.  -  Doran Martell
+Random Quote: A mind needs books as a sword needs a whetstone, if it is to keep its edge.  -  Tyrion Lannister